 Yes, EOs are natural, but they are also concentrated and very potent.
 And, even though most people will never have a negative reaction to essential oil, it still does occur.

 So my goal for this post today is to discuss these essential oil dangers and offer suggestions on how to avoid them!

 Some people are very sensitive to the scents and chemicals and can experience negative reactions to essential oils easily.
 For such individuals, stick to 1% dilution or use only hydrosols.

 Some essential oils increase your photosensitivity, which makes your skin more prone to burning reaction when exposed to the sum or any other UV rays like a tanning bed, the oil will cause a burning reaction.

 So if you use phototoxic essential oils on your skin, ensure that you do not go out in the sun.

 And note that the effect of phototoxic reaction can last for up to 18 hours after application.

-It is important to note that most citrus essential oils are phototoxic except orange, tangerine, mandarin and distilled lime.
+It is important to note that most citrus essential oils are phototoxic except wild orange/sweet orange, tangerine, mandarin, steam-distilled lemon and steam-distilled lime.